 At Felix we know this to be an unwavering truth: cats deserve love and care.
 And like us, cats can face chronic health challenges or disabilities.
 From mobility hurdles to sensory impairments, these remarkable cats teach us resilience, adaptability, and the boundless capacity for love.
-Let’s talk about specially abled cats, uncovering the tools, adaptations, and expert advice that can empower you—and them—to lead fulfilling lives.
+Let’s talk about disabled cats, uncovering the tools, adaptations, and expert advice that can empower you—and them—to lead fulfilling lives.

 Some cats are born with disabilities, while others may become disabled due to accidents, diseases, or the effects of aging.
 Common types of disabilities include blindness, deafness, three-legged mobility, and cats with cerebellar hypoplasia, often called “wobbly cats.”